Uwe Banton carries out a “Mental War” against babylon

 Listen to “Mental War” by Uwe Banton featuring Luciano

 Do you plan to go on tour for the promotion of “Mental War“?

 Well, yes.
 We are working on dates and taking bookings for the coming season.
 There has not been a full tour as yet.
 But of course, plans are being made to tour and play live shows extensively.

 Your new album is entitled “Mental War“, you sing about the media and political issues…can you tell us more about the meaning of this title and why you chose that name?

 Well, it goes beyond that, not just about media and political issues.
 I see living our life especially in this modern age as a constant mental battle and since a great part of the information that we are exposed to is being carried to us via the media.
 It is important to find that balance to know how to distinguish between good and bad, between what’s useful and what’s not useful in order to orientate oneself.

 One must find and know GOD within oneself to be able to find that path.
-Nevertheless, as I stated above, life is a life-long learning proccess and we should not be afraid of failure but rather learn from our past mistakes and gain experience.
+Nevertheless, as I stated above, life is a life-long learning process.
+We should not be afraid of failure, but rather learn from our past mistakes and gain experience.

 Reading the bible and finding RASTAFARI has been a constant anchor point for me throughout my life.
 I am confident that it is only by knowing GOD and accepting the teachings of Christ that man can find his true destiny.
 “Led forward by spiritual power, man can reach the summit destined for him by the Great Creator.”
 RASTAFARI seh so!